MicrosoftDocs/memdocs/memdocs/intune/configuration/oemconfig-zebra-android-devices.md

 ## Use multiple profiles

 On Zebra devices, you can have many profiles on each device simultaneously.
 This feature allows you to split your Zebra OEMConfig settings into smaller profiles.
+For example, you could have one baseline profile that affects all devices, and then additional profiles for certain devices that configure settings specific to those use cases.

 Zebra’s OEMConfig schema also uses **Actions**.
 Actions are operations that run on the device.
 They don’t configure any settings.
 Use these actions to trigger a file download, clear the clipboard, and more.
 For a full list of the supported actions, see [Zebra’s documentation](https://techdocs.zebra.com/oemconfig/10-0/about/) (opens Zebra's web site).

 For example, you create a Zebra OEMConfig profile that applies some settings to the device.
 Another Zebra OEMConfig profile includes an action that clears the clipboard.
 You assign the first profile to a Zebra devices group.
 Later, you need to clear the clipboard on those devices.
 You assign the second profile to the same devices group, without changing the first profile.
 The device clipboard gets cleared without resending or affecting the configuration settings created in the first profile.